cometaj2/huckle/README.rst

 Install Python, pip and huckle
 ------------------------------

-Huckle requires bash with access to man pages, Python 3.5-3.9 and pip
+Huckle requires bash with access to man pages, Python and pip

-  - Install any one version of Python 3.5-3.9 for your system
+  - Install a supported of Python for your system

 Install huckle via Python's pip: